JujuAdams/Vinyl/docs/5.0/Stopping-Audio.md

 &nbsp;

 Stopping audio is a surprisingly involved process.
+Vinyl offers two basic ways to stop audio - stopping it instantly, or fading it out.
+Both methods can be applied to a single voice, all voices assigned to a label, or all voices currently playing.
+Alternatively, you can use the [persistence](Persistence) feature alongside the persistence-related stopper functions for a third way to stop audio playing.

 &nbsp;